 The series has struggled recently as its tactical bets have failed to add value for two consecutive calendar years.
 In 2019, the series took risk off the table even as the stock market rallied, socking away assets in short-duration bonds and underweighting stocks.
 But that same position has boosted performance for the year to date through February 2020, helping the series withstand the early innings of a global sell-off on coronavirus fears.
 On the whole, attribution from JPMorgan shows tactical decisions have contributed to strong results over the past decade.
 The firm’s tactical process predates the target-date series by about 12 years and has added value in 15 of the past 20 calendar years.

 It’s critical to evaluate expenses, as they come directly out of returns.
 The share class on this report levies a fee that ranks in its Morningstar Category’s cheapest quintile.
 Based on our assessment of the fund’s People, Process, and Parent pillars in the context of these fees, we think this share class will be able to deliver positive alpha relative to the category benchmark index, explaining its Morningstar Analyst Rating of Gold.

-Madeline Hume does not own shares in any of the securities mentioned above.
+Madeline Hume does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.